The 5 Best Exercises to Strengthen Your Hip Muscles and Prevent Injury

 What Exercises Strengthen the Hip Flexor Muscles?

-An illuminating study just published this month by David Selkowitz, George Beneck and Christopher Powers looked at the relative contributions of three muscles — the gluteus medius, the gluteus maximus, and the tensor fascia lata (TFL) — to hip motion in 11 hip strength exercises.4
+An illuminating study published by David Selkowitz, George Beneck and Christopher Powers looked at the relative contributions of three muscles — the gluteus medius, the gluteus maximus, and the tensor fascia lata (TFL) — to hip motion in 11 hip strength exercises.

 These three muscles are of interest because they have distinct and significant roles.